 Dr. Jared Ortiz, Executive Director and Co-Founder

-Dr. Ortiz hails from Hopewell Junction, New York where he was a wayward and impious youth.
+Jared Ortiz hails from Hopewell Junction, New York where he was a wayward and impious youth.
 He entered the University of Chicago in 1996 as a confused agnostic and through the reading of Great Books he slowly returned to his childhood faith.
 After college, he spent two years living in a faith-based community in voluntary poverty while teaching in an inner-city Chicago Catholic school.
 He left Chicago to pursue a Masters degree in Liberal Arts from the St. John's College Graduate Institute.
-He went on to study Patristics at the Catholic University of America where he received an MA and a PhD.
+Dr. Ortiz then went on to study Patristics at the Catholic University of America where he received an MA and a PhD.
 He wrote his dissertation on creation, deification, and liturgy in St. Augustine's Confessions.
 He is currently assistant professor of religion at Hope College.
-He is happily married to Rhonda, a writer, with whom he has four mischievous children: Benedict, Miriam, Joseph, and Leo.
+He is happily married to Rhonda, a writer, graphic designer, and the Institute's Director of Communications.
+They have four mischievous children: Benedict, Miriam, Joseph, and Leo.
+Dr. Ortiz can be reached at email@example.com.

 Dr. Jack Mulder, Assistant Director and Co-Founder

-Dr. Mulder is a native of Grand Rapids and a Hope College alumnus.
+Jack Mulder is a native of Grand Rapids and a Hope College alumnus.
 He studied Philosophy and Religion at Hope College before pursuing an MA and PhD in Philosophy at Purdue University where he wrote his dissertation on Kierkegaard.
 Dr. Mulder was received into the Catholic Church while at graduate school.
 He is author of several books, including Kierkegaard and the Catholic Tradition and What Does it Mean to Be Catholic?
 (Eerdmans, 2015).
 Currently, he is chair and associate professor in the Philosophy Department at Hope College.
 He is happily married to Melissa, an instructor in Spanish at Hope, and father to two adorable children, Luke and Maria.
+Dr. Mulder can be reached at firstname.lastname@example.org.

 Brian Piecuch, Development Director and Program Coordinator

-After graduating from Wartburg College in 1983, he served for 2 years as a Peace Corps Volunteer in Costa Rica working with “campesinos” practicing subsistence farming.
+After graduating from Wartburg College in 1983, Brian Piecuch served for two years as a Peace Corps Volunteer in Costa Rica working with “campesinos” practicing subsistence farming.
 This experience reoriented the path of his life to one of serving the needy both here and abroad.
 His overseas projects included a five year stint in the Central African Republic with Christian Blind Mission International, where he directed a rehabilitation center for the disabled and helped launch a national program to control River Blindness.
-Afterwards he spent a decade in Peru with Medical Ministry International (MMI), building and directing a national team that hosts volunteer medical teams while overseeing MMI’s ongoing field work in 23 other countries.
+Afterwards he spent a decade in Peru with Medical Ministry International (MMI), building and directing a national team that hosts volunteer medical teams while overseeing MMI’s ongoing field work in twenty-three other countries.
 Most recently, Brian worked for Catholics for the Common Good where he helped to run a ministry committed to the evangelization of culture, especially in the areas of family and marriage.
-Brian and his wife of 28 years, Carmen, are the proud parents of five children, who range in age from 11 to 25.
-For the past 6 years, they have worshiped at St. Francis de Sales Parish in Holland.
+Brian and his wife of thirty years, Carmen, are the proud parents of five children, who range in age from 13 to adult.
+For the past several years they have worshiped at St. Francis de Sales Parish in Holland.
+Brian can be reached at (616) 392-6700, ext.
+119, or at firstname.lastname@example.org.

 Rhonda Ortiz, Director of Communications

-Rhonda is a native Oregonian and, unlike her husband Jared, she was and is a goody-two-shoes.
-She earned a BA in Liberal Arts at St. John's College, Annapolis, in 2004.
+Rhonda Ortiz is a native Oregonian and, unlike her husband Jared, she was and is a goody-two-shoes.
+She earned a BA in Liberal Arts from St. John's College, Annapolis, in 2004.
 As a graphic designer, she's worked with a wide variety of people and industries, including plastics manufacturing, coffee roasting, higher education, Etsy business owners, and writers.
 Rhonda contributes to a variety of Catholic online publications and is a contributing co-author of The Catholic Mom’s Prayer Companion: A Book of Daily Reflections (Ave Maria Press, 2016).
 As mentioned above, she and Jared have four children, who keep her on her toes.
+Rhonda can be most readily reached via email at email@example.com.

 Carly McShane, Administrative Assistant